imatix/gsl/README.txt

 The second set of functions deal with the "contents" of directories and files.

-A directory's purpose is too contain other files (directories are also files of a particular type).
+A directory's purpose is to contain other files (directories are also files of a particular type).
 The only content operation is `open`, which returns a 'directory entry' object that can be used to iterate through the directory contents.

 Files are a little richer and have operations to open them and to read from or write to them and to control where in the file to read or write.